whitewater-guide/gorge/README.md

 If you use `docker-compose.yml` you need `.env.development` file where you can put env variables with secrets for scripts.
 The app will work without those variables, but docker-compose requires `.env.development` file to be present.
 If you use VS Code, `.devcontainer` takes care of this.

 Some tests require postgres.
 You cannot run them inside docker container (unless you want to mess with docker-inside-docker).
 They're excluded from main test set, I run them using `make test-nodocker` from host machine or CI environment.

+Docker-compose stack comes with [mitmproxy](https://mitmproxy.org/).
+You can monitor your development server request at `http://localhost:8081` on host machine.

 ### On host machine